TykTechnologies/tyk-demo/deployments/tyk/README.md

 This example is using elliptic curve keys.
 It also demo the usage of scopes
 The scope claim name is `"aud"` and the expected scopes are `"client_id_x-readonly" ` and `"client_id_x-readwrite" `.
-If you have one of these claims then you use the `jwks RO policy readonly` or `jwks RW policy readonly`.
+If you have one of these claims then you use the `jwks RO policy` or `jwks RW policy`.
 If you don't have  `"aud"` claim then you use the default policy `jwt no access (default) policy` which has access only to one path `/anything/dummy-path` so you can test it and see for yourself that any other path returns `"Access to this resource has been disallowed"`
 If you do have `"aud"` but with another scode you will get `"error": "key not authorized: no matching policy found in scope claim"`